Introduction to Residential Land Subdivision Planning & Design

 Course Summary

-Run over three lunchtime sessions, it blends the technical know-how with real-world case examples and interactive activities to maximise the learnings.
+This course blends the technical know-how with real-world case examples and interactive activities to maximise the learnings.
 So, whether you’re thinking about subdividing, working with those who do it or you’re in the field and want to refresh your knowledge, this course will provide you with a solid foundation for successful residential land subdivision.

 Who Should Attend?